Macacine gammaherpesvirus 4

 Macacine gammaherpesvirus 4 (McHV-4), commonly known as rhesus lymphocryptovirus (RLV), is a species of virus in the genus Lymphocryptovirus, subfamily Gammaherpesvirinae, family Herpesviridae, and order Herpesvirales.

-In nature, Macacine gammaherpesvirus 4 infects rhesus macaques (Macaca mulatta).
+In nature, RLV infects rhesus macaques (Macaca mulatta).

-Comparison with Human gammaherpesvirus 4
+Comparison with Epstein-Barr virus

-Its genetic structure has been fully sequenced and found to be highly homologous with that of Human gammaherpesvirus 4, commonly known as Epstein-Barr virus, at 65%.
+Its genetic structure has been fully sequenced and found to be highly homologous with that of Epstein-Barr virus (EBV), at 65%.
 The structural proteins are highly conserved, while genes expressed during Human gammaherpesvirus 4 latent infection are much less well conserved.
-Even in cases where genes have low homology, the Macacine gammaherpesvirus 4 infection genes are functionally interchangeable with Human gammaherpesvirus 4 genes.
+Even in cases where genes have low homology, the RLV infection genes are functionally interchangeable with EBV genes.

-Macacine gammaherpesvirus 4 infection in rhesus monkeys resembles Human gammaherpesvirus 4 infection in humans in several respects:
+RLV infection in rhesus monkeys resembles EBV infection in humans in several respects: